EFWob/RetroRadio/README.md

     (For touch pins the native Espressif-IDE is used, that increases the granularity and accuracy of the readout by magnitudes)
   - For internal variables, the possible return range is -32768..32767 (int16 is used)
 - The Inputs could either be read cyclic in the loop() or just on request
-- In 'cyclic mode' a three different change events can be assigned that are executed on any change, if the input goes to zero or if the input leaves zero.
+- In 'cyclic mode' a three different change events can be assigned that are executed on any change, if the Input goes to zero or if the Input leaves zero.
-- The 'physical readout' of an input can be mapped to a different value range.
+- The 'physical readout' of an Input can be mapped to a different value range.
 - Each Input can be configured and reconfigured freely during runtime.

-## First input example Volume
+## First Input example Volume
 We will assume the following setting for the example:
 - A variable resistor is attached to an analog pin (lets say 39) in such a way, that it applies a voltage between 0 (if turned to low) and VCC (if turned to max).